Pachwenko/dotfiles2/README.md

 stow -D homebrew patricks_neovim tmux zsh
 ```

+### Adding custom configs for Shell

+By default there is a folder where we source any shell files into ZSH automatically.
+It is at ~/imtapps-custom-configs
+- This is what I use for work, if you'd like to add your own folder just go in and change the zshrc file.

 ## Neovim Setup

 If you are new to neovim you can enter the tutorial by running `nvim +Tutor`